Steamboats in Virginia

 Source: US Navy - Naval Historical Center, CSS Richmond (1862-1865)

 President Lincoln is credited with organizing the Union Army attack on Norfolk, which led to the Confederates destroying the CSS Virginia.
 That ship is the most famous Confederate ironclad, but others were constructed at the Norfolk Navy Yard and Richmond.
-They remained in the James River, upstream of Drewry's Bluff, throughout the war.
-Federal barricades in the river prevented those other Confederate ironclads from threatening Union shipping until the war ended, though the James River Squadron made one major-but-unsuccessfully attempt to break out and go on the offensive in January, 1865.3
+The remaining coal-fired ironclads of the Confederate Navy in Virginia remained in the James River, upstream of Drewry's Bluff, throughout the war.
+Federal barricades in the river prevented those Confederate ironclads from threatening Union shipping until the war ended, though the James River Squadron made one major-but-unsuccessfully attempt to break out and go on the offensive in January, 1865.4

 the James River Squadron of the Confederate Navy was unable to get past Federal barricades and ships after March, 1862, so the Union Navy could use Virginia waterways with impunity for most of the Civil War